-- Maintain focus on supportive relationships with students and families, beyond considerations for instructional content. - Develop projects/choice boards with flexible choices for students and families, to foster interest, creativity, and build on student strengths. - Incorporate strategies to support students with balancing continuous learning and home responsibilities. - Design materials/activities that support technology and technology-free experiences for students. - Provide individualized learning experiences utilizing accessible materials and multiple modalities.
+- Maintain focus on supportive relationships with students and families, beyond considerations for instructional content. - Develop projects/choice boards with flexible choices for students and families, to foster interest, creativity, and build on student strengths. - Incorporate strategies to support students with balancing the school's re-opening process and home responsibilities. - Design materials/activities that support technology and technology-free experiences for students. - Provide individualized learning experiences utilizing accessible materials and multiple modalities.

-CONTINUOUS LEARNING IMPLEMENTATION GUIDE
+REOPENING SCHOOLS IMPLEMENTATION GUIDE

-This implementation guide is to support districts with planning for services during school facility closure.
+This implementation guide is to support districts with planning for services during its reopening process.

-System Readiness Planning: Questions and Considerations Infrastructure What is the district process for identifying the type of instructional delivery model to migratory students in their district boundaries?
-If technology will be used, what are the protocols for students and families using their own devices?
+System Readines ss Planning: Questions and Considerations What is the district process for identifying the type of instructional delivery model to migratory students in their district boundaries?
+If technology will be used, what are Infrastructure the protocols for students and families using their own devices?
 If program purchased technology or print-based materials are to be used, what are the district guidelines for safely delivering devices and materials?
-Staffing Which staff are supporting the provision of supplemental services to migrant students and what are their roles?
-How will staff be informed about services and supports needed by students?
+Which staff are supporting the provision of supplemental services to migrant students and what are their roles?
+How will staff be informed about services and supports Staffing needed by students?
 How are staff schedules developed (including educators, service providers, interpreters, paraeducators, etc.), and how can those schedules be accessed?

-2 Adapted from California Department of Education (CDE) Distance Learning guidance.
+&lt;sup>2 Adapted from California Department of Education (CDE) Distance Learning quidance.